kodius/userswitch/README.md

 ## How to install

-Add in Gemfile.
+Add it to your app's Gemfile and run bundle
 ```ruby
 gem "userswitch"
 ```
-Or manually
+or install it manually
 ```ruby
 gem install userswitch
 ```